Yalir/MetalExtensions/README.md

 # MetalExtensions
-Useful extensions for working with Apple Metal API in Swift.
+Useful extensions for working with Apple Metal API in Swift 5.1.

 Supported platforms: macOS 10.13+, iOS 11+.